manishganvir/reactnative-framework-native2js/README.md

 # reactnative-framework-native2js
-An example which shows how one can invoke JS code from a native ios framework
+An example which shows how one can invoke JS (react native) code from a native ios framework

 ## Install
 cd example